capillariesio/capillaries/doc/what.md

 1. This is not a generic job scheduler or workflow engine.
 Capillaries can only execute [nodes](glossary.md#script-node) in a [script](glossary.md#script), reading/writing data from/to [tables](glossary.md#table) or files.

-2. This is not a generic data storage solution.
+2. This is not a generic data storage/management solution.
 Capillaries uses Cassandra as temporary storage for potentially very large amounts of data required for processing.

 3. Implementing complete relational algebra is not the goal.
 Do not expect complex joins support.